Two-Photon-Exchange effects in $ep\rightarrow en\pi^+$ and their corrections to separated cross sections $\sigma_{\textrm{L,T,LT,TT}}$ at small $-t$: The IR divergence of the amplitude

 with $\alpha_e\equiv e^2/4\pi$.

 When taking the approximation $m_e=0$ one has $c_{2}^{(2\gamma)}=0$ due to the symmetry and our numerical results also show this property.
-The expressions for $c_{1,2}^{(2\gamma)}$ are complex even the form factor $f(k^2)$ is taken as a simple monopole form.
+The expressions for $c_1^{(2\gamma)}$ and $c_2^{(2\gamma)}$ are complex; even the form factor $f(k^2)$ is taken as a simple monopole form.
 A general property is that there is only IR divergence in $c_{1}^{(2\gamma)}$.
-The detailed analysis shows that the IR divergence comes from diagrams Fig. \ref{figure:TPE-diagrmas}(a,b) and the corresponding pure IR divergence \cite{Pacakge X} in $c_{1}^{(2\gamma)}$ in the dimensions regularization can be expressed as
+The detailed analysis shows that the IR divergence comes from the diagrams in Figs. 3(a) and 3(b), and the corresponding IR divergence \cite{Pacakge X} in $c_1^{(2\gamma)}$ by keeping $m_e$ in the propagator can be expressed as